-Whether you are looking for a quieter living room, bedroom, garage or building a home theatre; magnesiacore brings you an easy and inexpensive solution.
-Isolate, remove echo and reverberations and hear sounds undistorted with a system that’s fast to put together and more DIY friendly than other options.
+Whether you are looking for a quieter living room, bedroom, or garage, or building a home theater, magnesiacore brings you an easy and inexpensive solution.
+Isolate and remove echo and reverberations, and hear sounds more clearly with a system that’s quick to assemble and more DIY-friendly than other options.

-For existing rooms, apply a layer of magnesiacore (any thickness) with acoustical goo over existing walls, ceilings and floors for remarkable acoustical improvement.
-Sinmple soundproof sheetrock solutions for the DIY and professional sound consultant or acoustical trade contractor we offer improved materials and innovations for better quietness in today's more noisy environments.
+For existing rooms, apply a layer of magnesiacore (any thickness) with acoustical goo over existing walls, ceilings, and floors for remarkable acoustical improvement.
+Simple soundproof sheetrock solutions for the DIY and professional sound consultant or acoustical trade contractor; we offer improved materials and innovations for quietness in today's noisier environments.

-Acoustical Goo is a sound Isolating Dampening Compound of the class of materials known as viscoelastic.
-Acoustical goo does not harden but remains gooey between two layers of material to dampen sound by consuming the energy in the sound waves as it travels between layers of magnesiacore.
-The dampening material and two magnesiacore sheets function together like a shock absorber to amortize the sound traveling through them.
+Acoustical Goo is a sound Isolating Dampening Compound of the class of materials known as "viscoelastic."
+Acoustical goo does not harden; it remains soft between two layers of material, and dampens sound by consuming the energy in the sound waves as it travels between layers of magnesiacore.
+The dampening material and two magnesiacore sheets together act like a shock absorber to amortize the sound traveling through them.

 How does it work?

-Constrained layer damping, sometimes referred to as CLD, a dampening material sandwiched between two stiff materials are sheared rigid.
-With Acoustical Goo sandwiched between two layers of magnesiacore dampening occurs when the viscoelastic center is sheared.
+Using constrained layer damping, sometimes referred to as CLD, a dampening material sandwiched between two stiff materials is sheared rigid.
+With Acoustical Goo sandwiched between two layers of magnesiacore, dampening occurs when the viscoelastic center is sheared.
 When bent, shear forces pull and stretch the dampening material.
 The unique polymeric construction of Acoustical Goo efficiently converts the mechanical energy to heat.
-The vibration energy is not only isolated, it is dissipated and transformed and thus removed.
+The vibration energy is not only isolated, it is transformed and dissipated and thus removed.

-Magnesiacore with much higher density and elasticity is superior to other sheetrock or drywall construction boards to work with Acoustical Goo to provide the best combination for isolated mass dampening.
-Acoustical Goo is formulated specifically to neutralize sounds traveling in building walls, floors and ceilings.
+With much higher density and elasticity, magnesiacore is superior to other sheetrock or drywall construction boards when combined with Acoustical Goo to provide the best combination for isolated mass dampening.
+Acoustical Goo is formulated specifically to neutralize sounds traveling in building walls, floors, and ceilings.

-As refractory material magnesia molecules respond to energy of sound waves much like other radiation by refraction to enhance Acoustical Goo ability to dampen and neutralize the energy of the sound waves as they travel.
+As refractory material, magnesia molecules respond to energy of sound waves much like other radiation by refraction, to enhance the Acoustical Goo's ability to dampen and neutralize the energy of the sound waves as they travel.

-Attractive flooring applications that create sound management in office, commercial and residential environments by the "Isolated Mass Dampening of Sound Waves" thus consuming acoustical energy rather than reflecting it.
+Our attractive flooring applications improve sound management in office, commercial, and residential environments through the "Isolated Mass Dampening of Sound Waves," which consumes acoustical energy rather than reflecting it.

 This video shows how to make simple acoustical panels on existing walls with 9mm magnesiacore over Acoustical Goo.